 Effective training goes beyond skill acquisition.
 It should also bring about positive behavioral changes:

-- Feedback mechanisms: Peer and manager feedback can provide insights into behavioral changes post-training.
+- Feedback mechanisms: Peer and manager feedback can provide insights into behavioural changes post-training.

 - Observational studies: Regularly observing employee interactions can highlight improved teamwork, leadership, or other soft skills.